AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-BootCamp-Part-6.md

 php artisan make:controller UserManagementController --resource
 ```

-The `--resource` will automatically add the index, store, edit and other method stubs fort us to fill out.
+The `--resource` will automatically add the index, store, edit and other method stubs for us to fill out.

+## Browse Users

+We start by building the "browse users" sub-feature.
+This is usually known as the "index" view.

 ### Add index method to user management controller